mywristbands/puptinder/Sprint_Planning_Meeting_3.md

 ### Hajra Mobashar

 What I have done: Worked on the UI Design of the app.
-Worked on the profile view controllers and implementations.
+Created the profile view.
+Split up create profile screen into multiple skipable steps.

 Any roadblocks: None at the moment.

-What I plan to do: Create home view and user profile view.
-Add new screens for users to enter profile info.
+What I plan to do: Create home view.
 Work on the dog api.
+Work on the get response for the dog api and prefil info for the user.

 ### Alannah Woodward

-What I have done: [Worked on view controllers and implementation.](https://github.com/ECS189E/project-f19-puptinder/commit/1ceea23536c524b1c2b57522884b9fe7ee0a4b55) [Get request to dog api server is working to upload image from phone](https://github.com/ECS189E/project-f19-puptinder/commit/695177d7d0dc865cb6119bedcc8dd80d8947fa31).
+What I have done: [Worked on view controllers and implementation.](https://github.com/ECS189E/project-f19-puptinder/commit/1ceea23536c524b1c2b57522884b9fe7ee0a4b55) [Post request to dog api server is working to upload image from phone](https://github.com/ECS189E/project-f19-puptinder/commit/695177d7d0dc865cb6119bedcc8dd80d8947fa31).

 Any roadblocks: None so far.